mmachenry/try-serverless-haskell/README.md

     {"message": "Internal server error"}

-So I check my CloudWatch logs where I found an error
+So I check my CloudWatch logs where I found this error.

-    ./try-haskell-serverless-exe: /lib64/libm.so.6: version `GLIBC_2.27' not found (required by ./try-haskell-serverless-exe)
+    ./try-serverless-haskell-exe: /lib64/libm.so.6: version `GLIBC_2.27' not found (required by ./try-serverless-haskell-exe)

 What ths means is that the system that I built the code on, my laptop, had the required GLIBC package and was dynalically linking to that library.
 When